sunnysong14/SoftwareEffortEstimation/README.md

     >> example_run_SynB_RVM()

-The foler "matlab/example-para_tune" contains the examples that tune the parameter of SynB-RVM.
+The folder "matlab/example-para_tune" contains the examples that tune the parameter of SynB-RVM.
 To run this example, the following command can be used

     >> experiment_para_tune()